mariiatuzovska/frodo/README.md

 # FrodoKEM

-*Practical quantum-secure key encapsulation from generic lattices, golang realisation*
+*Golang library implementation FrodoKEM: practical quantum-secure key encapsulation from generic lattices.*

 **Abstract.** The FrodoKEM schemes are designed to be _conservative_ yet practical post-quantum constructions whose security derives from cautious parameterizations of the well-studied [learning with errors problem](https://en.wikipedia.org/wiki/Learning_with_errors), which in turn has close connections to conjectured-hard problems on generic, “algebraically unstructured” [lattices](https://en.wikipedia.org/wiki/Lattice_(order)).